kodeFant/100-days-of-code/log.md

 **Plans for tomorrow:** Taking the bus back home to Oslo.
 Will probably continue on the Restaurant app then.

 **Link to work:** Deployment not yet ready yet.
 I have a [Github repository](https://github.com/kodeFant/restaurant-app)

+### Day 4: October 4rd, 2018

+#####

+**Today's Progress:** Heading home for Oslo today.
+Had only time to code on the bus.
+I familiarized myself with Reactstrap for using Bootstrap component in React.
+I really liked it.
+It seems like a timesaver and it has ready-made bootstrap component that I can freely modify.
+Loving it.

+**Thoughts:** After doing custom CSS for a while, it feels like Bootstrap makes things really quick, but requires you to do a lot of styling over that again t avoid the "bootstrappy" look.
+Still, it is still a great time-saver for projects that needs a user interface pretty fast.

+**Plans for tomorrow:** Returning to IE11 optimization on my current blog.
+Will probably also deploy early version of the Restaurant app.

+**Link to work:** Deployment not yet ready yet for the restaurant app.
+I have a [Github repository](https://github.com/kodeFant/restaurant-app)